syntaxerror019/VigilantBerry-Security/README.md

 # 🎉🎉 VigilantBerry - CCTV System for RPi 🎉🎉

-The ultimate homebrew security camera system designed to run seamlessly on your Raspberry Pi!
+<sup>The ultimate homebrew security camera system designed to run seamlessly on your Raspberry Pi!</sup>

 ### 1️⃣ Motion Detection & Tracking 🚶‍♂️👁️